 Eataly, the world’s largest Italian food market and restaurant concept, has arrived at Broadgate, London’s largest pedestrianised neighbourhood.

-The 42,000 sq ft Italian food haven invites Londoners to safely embrace their “Eat, Shop, Learn” mantra at Eataly London as lockdown restrictions lift.
+The 42,000 sq ft Italian food haven invites Londoners to safely embrace their “Eat, Shop, Learn” mantra at Eataly London.

 First to open is Eataly’s market and retail area, takeaway eateries and brand-new outdoor dining concept La Terrazza di Eataly which offers an exclusive Italian menu of sharing dishes for the summer.
 It also hosts the Aperol Spritzeria with cocktails, wine and beer bringing a taste of the Italian sunshine to London with bookings open via Eataly.co.uk.